-''' Use a profiling tool for the diagnostic run [false]/true A profiler tells you which functions in your code take most time to run.
-For this purpose we use vprof, see below for notes Only available for Python diagnostics profile_diagnostic: false
+Use a profiling tool for the diagnostic run --- [false]/true A profiler tells you which functions in your code take most time to run.
+For this purpose we use ''vprof', see below for notes.
+Only available for Python diagnostics. profile_diagnostic: false

-Path to custom config-developer file, to customise project configurations.
-See config-developer.yml for an example.
-Set to "null" to use the default config_developer_file: null '''
+Path to custom ''config-developer.yml'' file

+This can be used to customise project configurations.
+See

+''config-developer.yml'' for an example.
+Set to ''null'' to use the default.

+config_developer_file: null

+'''